 Further costs will be incurred for other things such as bridesmaid dresses, accessories, church/venue hire, videographer, and transport to and from the venues for the bridal party, the happy couple, and the guests.

 It’s easy to see why many couples choose a loan for their wedding expenses.
-While the price you pay for the big day remain the same, wedding loans offer a way for you to spread the cost of your wedding.
+While the price you pay for the big day remains the same, wedding loans offer a way for you to spread the cost of your wedding.
 This means that you pay for your big day in easy to manage monthly instalments instead of one big lump sum.

 The vast majority of wedding vendors require a deposit to secure their services.
 Therefore, a significant amount of money will be paid prior to the big day.
 Some couples choose to pay the deposits from their own savings and then borrow using a wedding day loan to repay the balance for the big day.
 This is a sensible strategy if it will fit within your timeframe and the repayments are affordable.